 - feet from the center line of each public or private Road or Highway right of way contiguous to the lot, whichever is greater. - c) Side Yard Setback A principal structure on a lot which is not used for a Mobile Home Park shall be set back at least twenty (20) feet from each side lot line.
 An accessory structure shall be set back at least ten (10) feet from the side lot line.
 All structures on a lot used for a Mobile Home Park shall be set back at least fifty (50) feet from each side lot line.
 An accessory structure shall be set back at least twenty-five (25) feet from the side lot line. - d) Rear Yard Setback A principal structure on a lot which is not used for a Mobile Home Park shall be set back at least twenty (20) feet from each rear lot line.
 An accessory structure shall be set back at least ten (10) feet from the rear lot line.
 All structures on a lot used for a Mobile Home Park shall be set back at least fifty (50) feet from each rear lot line.
-An accessory structure shall be set back at least twenty-five (25) feet from the rear lot line. - 3.8.5 Other Requirements Applicable to Lots in the MHP District No Zoning Permit may be issued for any Land Development in the MHP District unless the Land Development meets the following requirements: - a) Parking Requirements Parking requirements shall be regulated as provided in Section 6.1. - b) Signs Signs shall be regulated as provided in Section 5.7. - c) Access Access shall be regulated as provided in Section 4.1 through 4.4. - d) State Approval of Mobile Home Parks No Zoning Permit may be issued for Land Development within a mobile home park unless satisfactory evidence is produced to the DRB that all applicable state laws and regulations relating to Land Development have been met. - 3.8.6 Replacement of Mobile Homes In accordance with the Act (§4412), no standards under these Zoning Regulations shall have the effect of prohibiting the replacement of a mobile home on an existing site within a mobile home park that is legally in existence as of the Effective Date of these Zoning Regulations.
+An accessory structure shall be set back at least twenty-five (25) feet from the rear lot line. - 3.8.5 Other Requirements Applicable to Lots in the MHP District No Zoning Permit may be issued for any Land Development in the MHP District unless the Land Development meets the following requirements: - a) Parking Requirements Parking requirements shall be regulated as provided in Section 6.1. - b) Signs Signs shall be regulated as provided in Section 5.7. - c) Access Access shall be regulated as provided in Section 4.1 through 4.4. - 3.8.6 Replacement of Mobile Homes In accordance with the Act (§4412), no standards under these Zoning Regulations shall have the effect of prohibiting the replacement of a mobile home on an existing site within a mobile home park that is legally in existence as of the Effective Date of these Zoning Regulations.
 In the event that a mobile home park is determined to be nonconforming under these Zoning Regulations, the determination shall apply to the parcel as a whole, and not to individual mobile home sites within the park.
 An individual mobile home site that is vacated shall not be considered a discontinuance or abandonment of a nonconforming use or structure.